splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 #we need to have a normal install of kubectl because of operator scripts
 sudo snap install kubectl --classic
 # Basic setup of k8s
-sudo snap install microk8s --classic --channel=1.18/stable
 sudo usermod -a -G microk8s $USER sudo chown -f -R $USER ~/.kube

 su - $USER
 microk8s status --wait-ready
-microk8s enable dns metallb rbac storage microk8s status --wait-ready mkdir ~/.kube
+microk8s enable dns metallb rbac storage openebs microk8s status --wait-ready mkdir ~/.kube
 #tell the default install of kubectl how to talk to our cluster